panwarlsweet/flashggFinalFit/Signal/README_ResHHbbgg.md

 It might happen that the fit fails and then the merge will fail as well.
 In this case, identify for which category and process it failed, check the number of gaussians from the f-test in the config, look at the plots for this category created during the f-test, and most likley you will see that it chose the wrong number of gaussians.
 Adjust the number of gaussian in the config, and rerun the fit.

-Now if everything went well, you fill have the final workspaces(signal and single higgs) to be used for the final fit.
+Now if everything went well, you fill have the final Mgg workspaces(signal and single higgs) to be used for the final fit.

 ### Running Signal and Single Higgs bkg models for Mjj:
 ```
+source runMjj_bbgg.sh $Signal $Mass $Year
-source runMjj_bbgg.sh Radion 300 2017
+ex. source runMjj_bbgg.sh Radion 300 2017
 ```
-Theabove script performs Mjj fits for signal and singleH in one go.
+The above script performs Mjj fits for signal and singleH in one go.
 (according to year and masspoint and signal wise)

 All the available options are summarized in the OptionParser :